Nomination, Selection and Appointment of Mandate Holders

 The President shall justify his/her decision if he/she decides not to follow the order of priority proposed by the Consultative Group (paragraph 22 (d) of Annex to Council resolution 16/21 of 25 March 2011).

-The appointment of the special procedures mandate-holders will be completed upon the subsequent approval of the Council.
+The appointment of the mandate holders will be completed upon the subsequent approval of the Council.